-To the knowledge of the Township Attorney, DeCotiis, FitzPatrick & Cole, L.L.P., Teaneck, New Jersey, there is no litigation of any nature now pending or threatened, restraining or enjoining the issuance or the delivery of the Refunding Bonds, or the levy or the collection of any taxes to pay the principal of or the interest on the Refunding Bonds, or in any manner questioning the authority or the proceedings for the issuance of the Refunding Bonds or for the levy or the collection of taxes, or contesting the corporate existence or the boundaries of the Township or the title of any of the present officers.
-Moreover, to the knowledge of the Township Attorney, no litigation is presently pending or threatened that, in the opinion of the Township Attorney, would have a material adverse impact on the financial condition of the Township if adversely decided.
-A certificate to such effect will be executed by the Township Attorney and delivered at the closing.
+To the knowledge of the Township Attorney, DeCotiis, FitzPatrick & Cole, L.L.P., Teaneck, New Jersey, there is no litigation of any nature now pending or threatened, restraining or enjoining the issuance or the delivery of the Bonds or Notes, or the levy or the collection of any taxes to pay the principal of or the interest on the Bonds or Notes, or in any manner questioning the authority or the proceedings for the issuance of the Bonds or Notes or for the levy or the collection of taxes, or contesting the corporate existence or the boundaries of the Township or the title of any of the present officers.
+Moreover, to the knowledge of the Township Attorney, no litigation is presently pending or threatened that, in the opinion of the Township if adversely decided.
+A certificate to such effect will be executed by the Township's Attorney and delivered at the closing.